-All our classes are now online and we have taken the decision to upkeep our values of small, intimate classes where we can get to know you and understand what you and your body needs during this special time.
-All our teachers are committed to supporting you and helping you achieve whatever goals you have set yourself.
+Our classes are now online and face to face and we are upkeeping our values of small, intimate classes where we can get to know you and understand what you and your body needs during this special time.
+All our teachers are committed to supporting you through your pre-natal journey.

 You can safely begin an exercise program during pregnancy after consulting with your health care provider, but do not try a new, strenuous activity.